 Building an emergency fund is one of the first and most important steps in personal finance.
-But once you’ve saved 3–6 months of expenses, the big question arises: where should you keep your emergency fund?
+But once you’ve saved 3–6 months of expenses, the big question arises: Where should you keep your emergency fund?

 Let’s break down where you should and shouldn’t keep your emergency fund, with clear pros, cons, and India-specific considerations.